Subscribe to our newsletter

 Registration required at: behncke@behncke-gallery.com

-On the recommendation of Stephanie Rosenthal, director of the Guggenheim Abu Dhabi Project, Deutsche Bank named artist Charmaine Poh “Artist of the Year” 2025, writing: "Born in 1990, the Singaporean-Chinese artist and documentary filmmaker divides her time between Singapore and Berlin.
-In her work, she deals with topics such as identity and empowerment, but also the visibility and invisibility of queerness and femininity in Asia.
-At the same time, her work is inspired by Eastern philosophy, media criticism, and the idea of cyberfeminism."
-Since September of this year, Charmaine Poh has been showing her first institutional exhibition at the PalaisPopulaire in Berlin.
+Following a recommendation from Stephanie Rosenthal, the director of the Guggenheim Abu Dhabi Project, Deutsche Bank named Charmaine Poh, an artist from 2025, as the "Artist of the Year" for 2025.
+“Born in 1990, the Singaporean-Chinese artist and documentary filmmaker divides her time between Singapore and Berlin.
+In her work, she addresses memory politics, opacity, repair and the visibility and invisibility of queerness and femininity in Asia.
+Her work is also inspired by Eastern philosophy, media criticism and cyberfeminism."
+Since September 2025, Charmaine Poh has been showing her first institutional exhibition at the PalaisPopulaire in Berlin.

-Britta Färber studied art history, literature, film, and media studies in Kiel and Frankfurt, graduating with a M.A. in art history.
-Before joining Deutsche Bank, she gained professional experience at various cultural institutions and media outlets, as well as working as an editor for a Frankfurt city magazine, and as freelance art critic and art educator.
+Britta Färber (M.A.) is an art historian who gained professional experience at various cultural institutions and media outlets.
+She also worked as an editor for a Frankfurt city magazine and as a freelance art critic and art educator before joining Deutsche Bank.

 Charmaine Poh: © Mengwen Cao.